Umbrellabird

 How UCAN came to be

+The web of life in the rain forest is far too complex for us to even fathom.
+Every time a species goes extinct that web is weakened in profound ways.
+The Bare-necked umbrellabird is perched precariously close to the edge of forever gone.
 To protect endangered lands, streams and species takes a massive effort, both physically and monetarily.
 In order to assist us in our ongoing research and protection of this species, it is our hope that through this website and other platforms, we may enlighten and perhaps stimulate others to support us in protecting this mysterious, handsome and sometimes comical bird before it is too late.